Talsidor/inspector-script/README.md

 ## 1.1.
 Compatibility

-Inspector Script should work in any version of Unity that supports MoonScript and the Unity Package Manager.
+InspectorScript should work in any version of Unity that supports MoonScript and the Unity Package Manager.
 But it was built in, and so far has only been tested in, Unity 2022.3.

 ----

 # 2. Example Scene

-The 'Examples' scene included in this package contains 5 examples of Inspector Script's functionality.
+The 'Examples' scene included in this package contains 5 examples of InspectorScript's functionality.
 Open and run the scene to see the scripts in motion, and select each of the Cube objects under the `[Examples]` scene object to see their scripts.

 Try making some changes to these scripts!
 Changes made in Play Mode will take effect immediately, but beware that like all Unity objects, changes made during Play Mode will be lost when leaving Play Mode.